TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 - Checking your internet connection
 - Using {{% tts %}} cluster closest to the location of your gateway

-## I Get a "ID Already Taken" Error When Adding a Gateway.
+## I get an "ID Already Taken" error when adding a gateway.

 Another gateway is already registered with this ID.
 This gateway may have been deleted already, but {{% tts %}} reserves previously used IDs for [security reasons]({{< ref "reference/id-eui-constraints" >}}).